A Little More Python

 Outside the procedure: John 50 Female

 because of the global declaration.
-The global sex
+The global `sex` was not changed

 because without the global declaration in the procedure, Python creates